 Maintain an infusion of blood or blood products

 In addition the student will also take Anatomy and Physiology and will also be enrolled in the Math for Healthcare Workers course upon being accepted into the program.
-Learn basic and 12 lead EKG interpretation and will have completed Pediatric Advanced Life Support, Neonatal Resuscitation Program, Pediatric Education for the Pre-Hospital Provider, Advanced Cardiac Life Support and Pre-Hospital Trauma Life Support programs.
+Learn basic and 12 lead EKG interpretation and will have completed Pediatric Advanced Life Support, Neonatal Resuscitation Program, Advanced Cardiac Life Support and Pre-Hospital Trauma Life Support programs.

-Upon completion of the program the student will be eligible to take the National Registry Exam for EMT-Paramedic.
+Upon completion of the program the student will be eligible to take the National Registry Exam for Paramedic.

 The Paramedic program begins in August and will last approximately 46 weeks with classes meeting on Mondays and Thursdays from 11:00-5:00 pm.
 Clinical hours will vary slightly for each student however a Minimum of 536 hours will be spent in the classroom and lab, with an additional minimum of 648 hours spent in the clinical environment.